 Utica University is accredited by the Middle States Commission on Higher Education, 1007 North Orange Street, 4th Floor, MB #166, Wilmington, DE 19801.
 (267-284-5011) www.msche.org.
 The MSCHE is an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation (CHEA).

 New York State

-Utica College is chartered by the Regents of the University of the State of New York.
+Utica University is chartered by the Regents of the University of the State of New York.
 The NYS charter is available at the link below.

 Program-Specific Accreditations and Recognitions

 Individual programs are also accredited by discipline-specific accrediting agencies.
 Links to their accreditation documents are below.
 Clicking on the name of the program will take you to the program's own accreditation web page, clicking on the name of the accrediting agency will take you to that agency's home page.

 Utica University's business and economics programs are accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
 Institutions with programs accredited by ACBSP are committed to continuous improvement that ensures their business program will give students the skills employers want.